manon-reusens/manon-reusens.github.io/_pages/about.md

 Hi, I am Manon Reusens, a PhD student at the KU Leuven supervised by Professor [Bart Baesens](https://scholar.google.com/citations?user=IC7ghFwAAAAJ&hl=en&oi=ao) and co-supervised by Professor [Seppe vanden Broucke](https://scholar.google.com/citations?user=uIfUaMMAAAAJ&hl=en&oi=ao) and Professor [Wouter Verbeke](https://scholar.google.com/citations?user=Ckyal8gAAAAJ&hl=en).

 I am part of the Research Centre for Information Systems Engineering (LIRIS) at the Faculty of Business and Economics at the KU Leuven.
 Throughout my PhD I have focused on many different applications of Natural Language Processing.
-Currently, I am mostly focused on NLP ethics, and Computational Social Science and Cultural Analytics.
+Currently, I am mostly focused on NLP ethics, and Computational Social Science.

 🎵 I am also very passionate about music.  𝄢 I have been playing the cello for more than 20 years, 🎤 love to sing  in different bands, 🎹 and also play the piano .